st0g1e/roon-extension-ws-player/README.md

-# HTTP Calls for Roon APIs
+# Websocket Roon Player
 ---------------------------

-These APIs are run by http calls.
-There is a list below with examples that calls these APIs.

-Have tried it with iOs swift and iOS' Workflow app to create widgets.
+This is a websocket implementation of roon player

 ## Prerequisite

-These apis are running on Node.js.
+This is running on Node.js and socket.io.
 Below are the steps to install it.

 * On Windows, install from the above link.
 * On Mac OS, you can use [homebrew](http://brew.sh) to install Node.js.